pwhizzard/touch-redirect-mac/README.md

 ![macOS](https://img.shields.io/badge/macOS-14%2B-blue)
 ![Swift](https://img.shields.io/badge/Swift-5.9-orange.svg)

-A native macOS app that enables touch input to control your Mac's cursor via USB-C alone.
+A native macOS app that enables touch input to control your Mac's via USB-C alone.
 I built it for the Cisco WebEx Desk Pro but designed it so support for other USB HID touchscreen devices could be added.

 ## Features